Online Bankruptcy

 There are qualifying standards that must be met before you can file for either Chapter 7 or Chapter 13 bankruptcy and it makes sense to do research to see what form of bankruptcy you are eligible for.

-To be eligible for Chapter 7 bankruptcy, an individual must pass a “means test” that determines if their income is at or below the median income for their state.
+To be eligible for Chapter 7 bankruptcy, an individual must pass a “means test” that determines whether their income is at or below the state median.
 If not, they may have to file additional paperwork or switch to Chapter 13 bankruptcy.

 To be eligible for Chapter 13 bankruptcy, an individual’s unsecured debt must be less than $419,275 and secured debts of less than $1,257,850.